POST

 Request Example

-• Using a local audio file:
+• Using a local media file:

 curl -X POST "https://client.camb.ai/apis/transcribe" \